Jennings Electronic Industries (JEI) J40

 Detail from the Jennings Electronic Developments catalogue of late 1968 / early 1969, produced in advance of the Frankfurt Trade Fair of late February.

 To judge by the blurb above, the initial drive was to make the J40 as versatile as possible - auxiliary inputs for "tape recorder, record reproducer", and so on.
 See the first two examples in the section on "Surviving Amps" towards the foot of this page.
-It is clear that early J40s were constructed and detailed differently.
+It is clear that early J40s were constructed and detailed differently - see below.

 In the newspaper-format catalogue printed for the Russell Hotel Trade Fair of August 1969, conventional specifications were given, however - standard form for amplifiers intended for guitarists and organists.